A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Related Work

+where $p(\boldsymbol{\theta}|\boldsymbol{D})$ is the posterior distribution of the network weights and $\boldsymbol{D}$ are the training data, which for a supervised task comprises the input-output sample pairs (in our case, the input is the IBI time series and the output is the subject self-reported valence).

+When making a prediction on a new input sample, $\mathbf{x}$, we can measure our uncertainty in the output, $y$, using the posterior predictive distribution, $p(y|\mathbf{x}, \boldsymbol{D})$, which is calculated by marginalising out the network parameters:

-While useful from a theoretical perspective, Equation \ref{eq1} is infeasible to compute.
-Indeed, the evidence term in the denominator amounts to the integral over all possible values of the network weights:
+While useful from a theoretical perspective, such Bayesian treatment of neural networks is infeasible to compute.
+Indeed, the evidence term in the denominator of Equation \ref{eq1} (also known as the marginal probability) amounts to the integral over all possible values of the network weights: